 I certainly recommend trying Italian wines – there are some great wines to be discovered in Italy, and the prices of Italian wines are not as high as you might expect either.

 Here’s the Italian wine book list.
-Actually, there are two, one Italian wine book list from Amazon.com and the other from Amazon.co.uk, and it is interesting to see which Italian wine books are popular in the USA and Canada compared to those which appeal in the UK.
-Amazon.com wine enthusiasts might discover one or two interesting books on Italian wines that are popular with wine lovers on Amazon.co.uk, and vice versa, I suspect.
+Actually, there are two, one Italian wine book list from Amazon.com and the other from Amazon.co.uk.
+You may find it interesting to see which Italian wine books are popular in the USA compared to those which appeal in the UK.
+Amazon.com wine enthusiasts might discover one or two interesting books on Italian wines that are popular with wine lovers on Amazon.co.uk, and vice versa.

 Top 10 Bestselling Italian Wine books on Amazon.com